x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/holds/litigation-holds.md

   - When you use the previous command to place a hold on all mailboxes in an organization (or a subset of mailboxes matching a specified recipient filter) only mailboxes that exist at the time that you run the command are placed on hold.
 If you create new mailboxes later, you have to run the command again to place the new mailboxes on hold.
 If you create new mailboxes often, you can run the command as a scheduled task as frequently as required.

   - Placing all mailboxes on Litigation Hold can significantly impact mailbox sizes.
-In an Exchange 2016 organization, plan for adequate storage to meet your organization's preservation requirements.
+In an Exchange 2016 or Exchange 2019 organization, plan for adequate storage to meet your organization's preservation requirements.

   - The Recoverable Items folder has its own storage limit, so items in the folder don't count towards the mailbox storage limit.
 As previously explained, preserving mailbox data for a long period of time will result in growth of the Recoverable Items folder in a user's mailbox and archive.
 We recommend that you periodically monitor the size of this folder to ensure it doesn't reach the limit.
-For more information, see [Recoverable Items folder in Exchange 2016](../../policy-and-compliance/recoverable-items-folder/recoverable-items-folder.md).
+For more information, see [Recoverable Items folder in Exchange Server](../../policy-and-compliance/recoverable-items-folder/recoverable-items-folder.md).

 - The previous command to place a hold on all mailboxes uses a recipient filter that returns all user mailboxes.
 You can use other recipient properties to return a list of specific mailboxes that you can then pipe to the **Set-Mailbox** cmdlet to place a Litigation Hold on those mailboxes.